 What is the most common domestic violence?

 The most common types of domestic violence are physical, sexual, emotional, and psychological abuse.
-These are all referred to as intimate partner violence, family violence, or violence against women, as domestic violence most commonly affects women.
 The national domestic violence hotline can help if you believe you are experiencing family violence or you need domestic violence support.
 Call the national domestic violence hotline at 1-800-799-7233.

 What are some examples of abuse?

-Mental abuse and physical abuse are common domestic violence types, sometimes also referred to as violence against women if the individual is a woman.
-However, this does not mean that domestic violence does not also occur against men or individuals in the LGBTQIA+ community.
-Physical abuse, sexual or not, can be extremely harmful, as it can cause physical harm and psychological harm.
+Mental abuse and physical abuse are common domestic violence types.
+Physical abuse, sexual or not, can be extremely harmful, as it can cause physical and psychological harm.
 Sexual violence can lead to anxiety, depression, PTSD and chronic pain, and short-term physical pain.
 The effects of domestic violence are often long-lasting and extremely painful even after the physical harm has ended.
 However, mental abuse is often overlooked as a type of domestic violence.
 Partners experiencing mental abuse may not even know to seek domestic violence support.
 It is harder to know when you are experiencing the effects of domestic violence when they are not physical.
 In any case, it is important to reach out to the national domestic violence hotline if you suspect you may be experiencing domestic violence.
 You can reach the national domestic violence hotline at 1-800-799-7233.

 What type of abuse is the hardest to detect?